VincentEA936/Turbulence-and-Star-Formation-In-DMCs/README.md

 With the clumps identified, we could then measure the average turbulence and density of each clump and plot the data in a scatterplot to see what turbulence value corresponds to the most gas clumps.
 These dense clumps are the earliest indicators of early star formation, and thus a critical stage in the evolution of molecular clouds into star-forming regions.

+## Research Poster
+This project was presented at the Florida Tech Northrop-Grumman showcase in spring 2024.
+The poster can be viewed here "pending" along with references.